77. DoEd: Exceptions to FERPA Requirements

 Under specific conditions, exceptions exist for the requirement to obtain parental or adult-student consent to release student records for research.
 The University IRB has the authority to grant such exceptions.

 FERPA Exception 1: Disclosure of Education Records Consisting Solely of Directory Information

 University and affiliate investigators wishing to conduct research involving student directory information must abide by the University's policy regarding use of same (see Disclosure of Student Education Records and Directory Information in the General Course Catalog).
 Investigators are advised to contact the Office of Admissions and Records, (775) 784-4700 for information and permission.
 NOTE: University students are allowed to opt-out of disclosure of their directory information for non-academic information.
 Investigators are responsible for abiding by these students' wishes.

 Investigators wishing to use directory information for students at non-University sites are advised to contact the school district or other oversight body for information and permission.

-The IRB may request documentation of permission for investigators to use directory information for research.
+The IRB may request documentation of permission for University and affiliate investigators to use directory information for research.

 The University considers the following data to constitute directory information: